-CCN does not disclose personal health information for any purposes.
+CorHealth does not disclose personal health information, except to ICES, with which CorHealth has executed a data sharing agreement that meets the requirements of the Manual for Template Data Sharing Agreements, and when required by law. f.
 As such, a written policy on the disclosure of personal health information for purposes other than research is unnecessary.

-CCN's Privacy Officer audits "Notice/Consent for Collecting, Using, or Disclosing Personal Health Information" on a quarterly basis as set out in the CCN policy, "Policy and Procedures for Privacy and Security Auditing" to ensure that personal health information is not disclosed.
+CorHealth's Privacy Officer audits "Notice/Consent for Collecting, Using, or Disclosing Personal Health Information" annually as set out in the CorHealth policy, "Policy and Procedures for Privacy and Security Auditing" to ensure that personal health information is not disclosed.

-All CCN agents must comply with the "Notice/Consent for Collecting, Using, or Disclosing Personal Health Information" policy.
-Compliance with this policy is audited by CCN's Privacy Officer on a quarterly basis (in compliance with the CCN policy "Policy and Procedures for Privacy and Security Auditing").
-Should the Privacy Officer determine that an agent of CCN has not complied with this policy, disciplinary measures will be taken.
-The Privacy Officer, in consultation with the agent's manager and the CEO as necessary, is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CCN be terminated.
-If the instance of non-compliance constitutes a violation of the agent's Confidentiality Agreement, legal action against the agent may be pursued as per that agreement.
+All CorHealth agents must comply with the "Notice/Consent for Collecting, Using, or Disclosing Personal Health Information" policy.
+Compliance with this policy is audited by CorHealth's Privacy Officer annually in compliance with the CorHealth policy, "Policy and Procedures for Privacy and Security Auditing".
+Should the Privacy Officer determine that an agent of CorHealth has not complied with this policy, disciplinary measures will be taken.
+The Privacy Officer, in consultation with the agent's manager and the CEO as necessary, is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CorHealth be terminated.
+If the instance of non-compliance constitutes a violation of the agent's confidentiality agreement, legal action against the agent may be pursued as per that agreement.

-Should a CCN agent suspect a breach of this policy or its procedures ("breach" being defined in CCN policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in CCN policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
-Failure to report a breach constitutes in itself non-compliance with CCN policy and may result in disciplinary action.
+Should a CorHealth agent suspect a breach of this policy or its procedures (breach being defined in the CorHealth policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in the CorHealth policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
+Failure to report a breach constitutes non-compliance with the CorHealth policy and may result in disciplinary action.

-1.13 Policy and Procedures for Disclosure of Personal Health Information for Research Purposes and the Execution of Research Agreements
+3.13 Policy and Procedures for Disclosure of Personal Health Information for Research Purposes and the Execution of Research Agreements

-As mentioned in section 1.10, CCN does not disclose personal health information in any circumstances except under CCN's data sharing agreement with ICES.
+As mentioned in Section 3.10 Policy and Procedures for the Use of Personal Health Information for Research, CorHealth does not disclose personal health information in any circumstances, except under CorHealth's data sharing agreement with ICES.
 The rare requests for personal health information for the purposes of research are denied.

-As stated in CCN's policy "Policy and Procedures for Privacy and Security Auditing", CCN undertakes quarterly auditing of agents' computers to ensure that personal health information is not disclosed for any unauthorized purpose.
+As stated in CorHealth's policy, "Policy and Procedures for Privacy and Security Auditing", CorHealth undertakes annually auditing of agents' computers to ensure that personal health information is not disclosed for any unauthorized purpose.

-Where the Disclosure of Personal Health Information is Permitted for Research
+3.13.1 Where the Disclosure of Personal Health Information is Permitted for Research

-CCN does not permit the disclosure of personal health information for research except under its data sharing agreement with ICES.
+CorHealth does not permit the disclosure of personal health information for research except under its data sharing agreement with ICES.
 As such, a written policy on when the disclosure of personal health information for research purposes is permitted is unnecessary.

-Review and Approval Process
+3.13.2 Review and Approval Process

-CCN does not require a review and approval process for the disclosure of personal health information for research purposes for the reasons set out above.
+CorHealth does not require a review and approval process for the disclosure of personal health information for research purposes for the reasons set out above.

-Conditions or Restrictions on the Approval
+3.13.3 Conditions or Restrictions on the Approval

-CCN does not require procedures for placing conditions or restrictions on the approval of disclosure of personal health information for research purposes for the reasons set out above.
+CorHealth does not require procedures for placing conditions or restrictions on the approval of disclosure of personal health information for research purposes for the reasons set out above.